RapidEdwin08/imp/README.md

 [IMP] Writes to File for some of it's Features, such as forming Playlists when Starting Music, Recall Last Track/Position, and Previous Track
 [IMP] Constantly Writes the mpg123 output to a Log File to obtain Info needed for these Features
 Constantly writing to a File while Playing Music may NOT be Ideal Depending on the OS Storage type (SD Card)
-[IMP] 0ffers a LITE Mode for this reason, which does NOT write constantly to a Log File in exchange for less features
+[IMP] 0ffers a LITE Mode for this reason, which Constantly Writes the mpg123 output to RAM Disk [tmpfs] instead for less features
 The only time [IMP] Writes to File in LITE Mode is creating Playlists, such as selecting an MP3, Starting ALL/BGM Music, or turning Shuffle On
 If you are using an SD Card you may want to USE LITE Mode , or Enable the [Overlay File System] after setting up your Default BGM Playlist